 (3) Each record (which consists of one or more entries) in respect of a vehicle is to be consecutively numbered (the Register No. in Form 1).

-(4) Each person who makes an entry in the register (including an amendment or deletion of a previous entry) must record his or her name and the date of the entry in the Remarks column (see Form 1).
+(4) Each person who makes an entry in the register (including an amendment or deletion of a previous entry) must record the person’s name in the Entered by column and the date of the entry in the Date entered column (see Form 1).

 (5) The register is to be clearly legible.